Discover the high Andes and the Rainbow Mountain

 Then we will hike down to the bus station, where we will board our bus and drive to our lunch spot.
 After enough rest, we drive back to Cusco.
 We will drop you off at your hotel.

-At Machu Picchu by Locals we are transparent and provide the specific details of what is included and excluded in our Ausangate Trek tours.
-We know this is very important so that you know what exactly to bring and you don’t miss anything.
-We provide this information to ensure that you have an incredible experience during your trek.
+At Machu Picchu by Locals we are transparent and provide the specific details of what is included and excluded in our 2-day Ausangate Rainbow Mountain Trek.
+We know this is very important so that you know exactly what to bring and you don’t miss anything.
+We provide this information to ensure that you have an incredible experience during your 2-day Ausangate Rainbow Mountain Trek.

 WE INCLUDE